icmc-data/github-repo-graph/README.md

 This script fetch a network from **dependents** table and convert it to a JSON file.
 The `--stars` parameter indicates the minimum number of stars that a repository must have in order to be added to the network.

-If you five `--stars 0`, then the script will add all repositories to the network.
+If you provide `--stars 0`, then the script will add all repositories to the network.

 The Json file will be availabe at `dataset/json/` directory.